-The Year 7 to 9 curriculum comprises the subjects below.
-These subjects ensure that breadth and balance is maintained and that students will have the requisite knowledge and experience for the IGCSE/ BTEC/ IB programmes in the senior school.
+The Year 7 to 9 curriculum includes the subjects below, with the number of periods per week shown for each year of study.
+These subjects are carefully selected and arranged to ensure breadth and balance is maintained and that students will have the requisite knowledge and experience for the IGCSE/ BTEC/ IB programmes in the senior school.